| The boxes on the VAT Return are

 supplies are accounted for as normal sales in the member

 state from which the goods are dispatched.
+However,

 each EU member state applies an annual distance selling